Sten Grillner: Research

 His research has focused on the extraordinary capability of the brain to control movement.
 Early on he demonstrated that networks within the mammalian spinal cord can produce the detailed motor pattern of locomotion involving the coordination of hundreds of different muscles.
 In a paper published in 1987, he and James Buchanan provided a putative network scheme of interacting interneurons in the lamprey spinal cord, a model vertebrate system.
 The level of detail gained in this work is unique in that it has allowed changes in behaviour to be related to changes occurring at the cellular and network level.
-His later work is directed towards understanding the forebrain mechanisms underlying selection of behavior, and has shown that the organization of the basal ganglia, dopamine system, habenulae and pallium is evolutionary conserved in considerable detail over more than 500 million years.
+His later work is directed towards understanding the forebrain mechanisms underlying selection of behavior, and has shown that the organization of the basal ganglia, dopamine system, habenulae and pallium is evolutionarily conserved in considerable detail over more than 500 million years.

 He is a member of the Norwegian Academy of Science and Letters.